PayDock/mobile-sdk-doc/widgets/threeds.md

+---
-# 3DS Widget
+title: 3DS Widget

-Use Paydock's 3DS Widget to complete 3DS challenges.
+description: Use Paydock's 3DS Widget to complete 3DS challenges.
 The 3DS Widget integrates with the Paydock JS client-sdk within a WebView component.
 Through this integration, your customer can authenticate the charge using the 3DS widget, which then communicates with the client-sdk, completes authentication and returns the charge event result.
 This also caters for both the Integrated 3DS and the Standalone 3DS flow.
+---

+# {% $markdoc.frontmatter.title %}

+{% $markdoc.frontmatter.description %}

 ## iOS

-### How to use Three3DS in your iOS application
+## How to use 3DS in your iOS application

+### 1. Overview

 The `Three3DSView` validates and authenticates the 3DS charge using the created 3DS token from your iOS app.
 This section provides a step-by-step guide on how to initialize and use the `Three3DSView` composable in your application.